 Yes, the DSA Code of Ethics program will be in place and will continue to maintain its code enforcement process for DSA members.

-The DSSRC will be a complement to the DSA Code of Ethics.
+The DSSRC is a complement to the DSA Code of Ethics.
 Additional resources to review marketplace activity will ensure higher activity levels of compliance with ethical business standards.
-Further, the DSSRC will have higher levels of transparency as to the results of the self-regulatory process and apply to non-members.
+Further, the DSSRC has higher levels of transparency as to the results of the self-regulatory process and apply to non-members.